robstarbuck/content.robstarbuck.uk/count-to-1023-on-two-hands/index.md

 These 52 `1`s represent 53 elements in an array, meaning we can safely operate on no larger number.

-Finally I'd be doubtful that anyone would thank you for the inclusion of bitwise operators in sourcecode, their usage is certainly a little obscure but they've been fun to play around with.
+Finally I'd be doubtful that anyone would thank you for the inclusion of bitwise operators in source code, their usage is certainly a little obscure but they've been fun to play around with.

 [BitwiseAnd]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_AND
 [BitwiseOperators]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators#binary_bitwise_operators